andr2w/Andr3wis2Cool4School/README.md

 - 💬 Ask me about Python, C++.
 - 📫 How to reach me: andrewis2cool4school@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I am a noob.
+- ⚡ Fun fact: I am a noob, so don't ask me any question.